saigowtham-24/vi-notes/README.md

 ---

 ### POST /session
-Stores a new writing session.
+Stores a new writing session in MongoDB.

 Example Request:
 {